 Diabetic people often notice several symptoms that affect their daily lives.
-Two examples of these are vomiting and dizziness.
+Two examples of these are sudden onset of vomiting and dizziness.
 Notably, some patients experience only one of the symptoms while others have both issues and experience crippling effects.
 Here are what studies say about them:

 Gastroenteritis affects about 179 million Americans each year.
 Essentially, it causes gut inflammation and triggers mild to severe nausea, low-grade fever, non-bloody diarrhea, and vomiting.
 It can also cause dizziness, especially if you experience excessive vomiting.